Code of Conduct

 Museum Policies and Code of Conduct for Field Trips

 - Please silence all phones before entering the Museum.
+Students should use smartphones only for notes or as a camera.
+Texting, gaming, etc., is not allowed.

 - Photography is generally allowed in all areas of the Museum except for the films or where otherwise noted.
 Tripods and selfie sticks are not allowed.